zackhorvath/zack.zip/content/post/2024-stalker-cosplay/index.md

 Fast forward to today, and I'm about to get my fix back on - STALKER 2 is almost here!
 After playing the demo at PAX West, I think it's safe to say that the wait will be worth it.

 I also got to shoot with the GSC crew at the STALKER 2 booth!
+I had a really hard time not completely fanboying it up!

 ![The classic look of pure unadulterated satisfaction](GWjndYIWwAAfzq2.jpg)